kiwicarolin/kiwicarolin.github.io/portfolio.md

 ## Past and Ongoing Work

+### Virtual Reality for Crime Scene Visualisation

-### ShopTrotter: Loyalty program for shopping malls
+### ShopTrotter: Loyalty Program for Shopping Malls
 _Tools: Unity, Mapbox and QGis_

 Precision Group, owner of several shopping centres across Australia, was looking for an innovative idea to increase dwelling time in their centres.